esheldon/kmeans_radec/README.md

 else:

-    # no convergence, we could run some more by just running more
+    # no convergence, we could just run more
     #     km.run(maxiter=maxiter)
     # or we could try a different set of center guesses...